 A Biography by Marcel Rijs.

-The first 1,000 special edition copies are signed by the author (with the option of a personal dedication)
+These are signed by the author Marcel Rijs (with the option of a personal dedication)

 Kim first saw success in 1981 with her debut single “Kids in America”, which reached number two in the UK.
 In 1983, she received the Brit Award for Best British Female solo artist.
 In 1986, she had a UK number two hit with a reworked version of the Supremes’ song “You Keep Me Hangin’ On”, which also topped the US Billboard Hot 100 in 1987.
 Between 1981 and 1996, she had 25 singles reach the Top 50 of the UK singles chart.